storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 ## Option 1: Cluster discovery service

-The simplest method is to use the discovery service, which is available through the [StorageOS CLI]({%link _docs/reference/cli/cluster.md %}).
-To get a token for a cluster with three nodes:
+The simplest method is to use the public discovery service.
+To get a token for a 3 node cluster using the [StorageOS CLI]({%link _docs/reference/cli/cluster.md %}):

 ```bash
 $ storageos cluster create --size 3
 cluster token: 017e4605-3c3a-434d-b4b1-dfe514a9cd0f
 ```

-Supply this cluster ID to all the nodes that you want to join the cluster:
+Supply this cluster ID as an environment variable to all the nodes that you want to join the cluster:
 ```bash
 CLUSTER_ID=017e4605-3c3a-434d-b4b1-dfe514a9cd0f
 ```